Cross Domain Early Crop Mapping using CropSTGAN: Experiment setup and Results

 \section{Experiment setup and Results}

-\subsection{Experiment setup}
+\subsection{Experiment Setup}

-This work designs two sets of experiments to comprehensively evaluate the cross-domain performance of the proposed CropGAN method.
-The first set of experiments investigates the cross-year scenario, where Jackson County from 2020 to 2022 is considered the target domain, and Jackson County in 2019 serves as the foundational source domain.
-In contrast, the second set of experiments focuses on the cross-region scenario, where Cavalier County 2019 and Sussex County 2019 serve as the source domains, respectively.
-The target domains include the sub-areas from Jilin Province, China, and Quebec, Canada.
+This work designs two sets of experiments to comprehensively evaluate the cross-domain performance of the proposed CropSTGAN method:

+\begin{itemize} \item The first set of experiments investigates the cross-year scenario, where Jackson County from 2020 to 2021 is considered as the target domain, and Jackson County in 2019 serves as the source domain.
+The discrepancies in data distribution between these domains are relatively slight. \item The second series of experiments explores cross-region scenarios, incorporating a study area in China and Jackson County.
+When Jackson County 2019 serves as the source domain, the target domain is the study area in China 2019.
+Conversely, when the study area in China 2019 is the source domain, Jackson County 2019 becomes the target domain.
+The discrepancies in data distribution across the domains are relatively large. \end{itemize}

+To evaluate the distinct architecture of the CropSTGAN domain mapper, comparative experiments were undertaken utilizing a simpler, analogous structure named CropTGAN.
+Within this framework, both the discriminators' and generators' encoders share the same filter numbers and sizes as those in CropSTGAN but focus solely on extracting features from the temporal dimension.
+Additionally, we benchmarked the CropSTGAN framework against various SOTA methods, including TempCNN and STDAN.